tanjeffreyz/planit/src/resources/templates/readme_template.md

 one for your username and one for your password.
 A new secret can be created by clicking
 <a href="#"><img src="docs/new_repo_secret.png" height="20px" /></a>.
 <b>For the secret's "Name" field, you must only use the values listed below.
-In the "Secret" field, enter either your username or password depending on what value you chose for the "Name" field.</b>
+In the "Secret" field, enter either your username or password depending on the value you chose for the "Name" field.</b>

 <table align="center">
     <tr><th align="center">Username</th><th align="center">Password</th></tr>